5 Reasons to Rest, Refuel, & Regroup in Bishop

 If you really want a comfortable bed in a room of your own and a soak in a bathtub, or you’re quite happy to pitch your tent in a town campground with access to clean ablutions, or something in between – well then take your pick.
 Enjoy the hubbub of the hostel or quiet calm of a well-appointed B&B. There really is something for everyone here.

-Bishop boasts 21 fine lodging establishments with well-known brands like, Holiday Inn Express & Suites, Best Western and Super 8 conveniently located on Main Street.
-The list includes boutique-style lodgings from the newly renovated Creekside Inn, which claims “#1 hotel in Bishop on TripAdvisor” and offers complimentary hot, buffet breakfast and free WiFi.
-Then there’s The Hostel California that declares itself to be “the most badass accommodation” for hikers and climbers.
+Bishop boasts 21 fine lodging establishments with well-known brands conveniently located on Main Street.
+The list includes boutique-style lodgings that offer complimentary hot, buffet breakfast and free WiFi to budget-friendly motels and hostels, well suited for hikers and climbers.

 You began this journey to hike and camp and experience the great outdoors.
 Well just because you need to make a brief foray into town to resupply doesn’t mean you have to remove yourself completely from the natural world.
-Bishop has an excellent range of camping options from dispersed camping and serviced campgrounds near trailheads to full-service commercial campgrounds in town.
-Now, with daily shuttle service by Eastern Sierra Transit to South Lake, Lake Sabrina and points in between, there’s never been a better time to plan your trail exits and entry according to the daily shuttle schedule or to set your camp in the mountains and grab a ride to and from town for the day.
+Bishop has an excellent range of camping options from designated campgrounds near trailheads, look at this guide to USFS campgrounds in Bishop Creek Canyon, to full-service commercial campgrounds in town.
+Check out our camping page here.

 2. Food & Drink